Crunchy-Torch/coddy/README.md

 #### How to use the Coddy image

-The easiest way to start Soccy is to use a docker-compose file configuration.
+The easiest way to start Coddy is to use a docker-compose file configuration.
 For example:

 ```yaml
 version: '3'